 Details of how the university’s Acceptable Use Policy applies to ResNet

-Use of connected networks, including ResNet, WiscNet, Internet, and Internet2 must be consistent with the rules and acceptable use policies established for those networks by their providers.
+Use of connected networks, including ResNet, UWSysNet, Incommon, eduroam, Internet, and Internet2 must be consistent with the rules and acceptable use policies established for those networks by their providers.
 ResNet may not be used to provide Internet to anyone outside of the university community for any purpose.
-The providing of DHCP, BOOTP, DNS and WINS network services from user computers is prohibited.
-Any user who attempts to circumvent or defeat firewalls or any other mechanism put in place by the university to manage the network will be subject to immediate termination of service and possible disciplinary action.
+The providing of DHCP, BOOTP, DNS, WINS or any other infrastructure network services from user computers is prohibited.
+Any user who attempts to circumvent or defeat firewalls or any other mechanism put in place by the university to manage the network may be subject to immediate termination of service and possible disciplinary action.

 ResNet network services and wiring may not be modified or extended by users for any purpose.
 This applies to all network wiring, hardware, and data jacks.
 Tampering with wireless access points and their wiring inside the residence hall rooms or common areas is strictly forbidden.
 Anyone disconnecting an access point in their room will receive one warning before being referred to the Office of Student Rights and Responsibilities for judicial action.
 Wireless services are a common resource and tampering with an access point in your room degrades the valuable resource for students around you impacting the ability to learn.